elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning-copy.md

 ---
 # Introduction

-The Provision API allows for the creation and modification of a Redfast tenant via server-side integration with partners.
+The Partner APIs allows for the creation and modification of Redfast prompts via server-side integration with partners.
 Please work with your partnership manager if you require access to this API.

 ## Endpoint Info